adnammit/media-client/README.md

 ## To-do
-* fix rating sort
+* add genre sort and find-in-collection
 * finish writing out genre types
 * use the same component for SearchDetail and MediaDetail if possible
 * add more info to search so you can tell what you're looking at
 * surprise!
-* add sort options
 * replace UpNext with user-defined lists
+* add ability to make notes on your titles
 * look for `TODO` in comments
 * implement or remove poster preview
 * option to set your streaming services and highlight titles that are on them